ebaymademepoor/django_milestone_project_myTeam/README.md

 and if called via javascript as and when required.
 These are used to provide feedback to the user when necessary.

-3) Password pages - These are held in the root templates/registartion folder and follow the standard method for reseting passwords using the django framework.
+3) Password pages - These are held in the root templates/registration folder and follow the standard method for resetting passwords using the django framework.

 ### FUTURE FEATURES:

 #### Admin users
-Currently any member of a group can email reminders, generate and save teams, view the current password for each group etc.  I plan to introduce admin users (initially the group creator), who can allocated other admin users who are more in control of some of the features.
+Currently any member of a group can email reminders, generate and save teams, view the current password for each group etc.  I plan to introduce admin users (initially the group creator), who can allocate other admin users.
+These users would then be more in control of some of the features for their groups.

 #### More email updates
 There needs to be a balance of emailed updates but I'm considering the possibility